bootphon/ABX-accent/README.rst

   Scripts used on this `section<https://github.com/bootphon/AESRC/splits>`_.
   And `here<https://github.com/bootphon/AESRC/splits>`_ the list of speakers and filenames used.

-   Once we split the dataset to test,dev and train, we
+  Once we split the dataset to test,dev and train, we do the :

 - `Forced Alignment<https://docs.cognitive-ml.fr/abkhazia/abkhazia_force_align.html>`_, follow the steps in the link to do phone-level forced alignment on your own corpusof annotated audio files.